juristr/juristr.github.com/_posts/2016-06-30-rxjs-1st-steps-subject.md

 So I'm having an Angular 1.x application and I needed a way for other (potentially lazy loaded) components to get notified about certain events happening within the application.
 Like, whenever the user executes a search through the application's search component, I want such modules to allow to subscribe to a "search event" and then get invoked with the search results.

 > **Angular 1?
 Why don't you simply use the `$rootScope.$emit(...)` as broadcasting mechanism?**
 Sure thing, that would totally work.
-But under the assumption that I'll upgrade sooner or later to [Angular 2](/blog/2016/06/ng2-getting-started-for-beginners/), I'm trying to avoid the `$scope` as much as possible.
+But under the assumption that I'll upgrade sooner or later to [Angular](/blog/2016/06/ng2-getting-started-for-beginners/), I'm trying to avoid the `$scope` as much as possible.
 Also it has other side effects as well.

 RxJS is made for this, right?
 There's a stream of data (my broadcast values), and there are so-called `Observables` to which you can **subscribe** and get updated about new values.
 I always wanted to experiment around with RxJS on a concrete example, so it was time.